Michigan Disorderly Conduct Lawyers

 Felony disorderly conduct is much more serious.
 First time offenders can face up to two years in jail and up to $5,000 in fines.
 Subsequent convictions can lead to up to four years in prison and up to $10,000 in fines.
 Engaging an experienced disorderly conduct attorney can lower your risk of experiencing these penalties.

-Contact Our Michigan Disorderly Conduct Lawyers For Help
+Contact Our Michigan Disorderly Conduct Attorneys For Help

 If you are charged with Michigan disorderly conduct, this mar on your record can follow you for a lifetime.
 Let our experienced Michigan Disorderly Conduct Lawyers at Friedman Law Firm help you get a disorderly conduct dismissal or “not guilty” verdict to remove this incident from your name.
 Call our team to schedule a consultation with one of our Michigan Disorderly Conduct Attorneys to discuss your case.
 We are on your side and will fight to protect your reputation and record.